Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     C. Subscription: Select the Azure subscription to use.

     d.
-Resource group: This value should match the value you provided in the `azure-pipelines.yml` file.
+Resource group: This value should match the value you just provided in the library as variable.

     e.
 Service connection name: `quick-starts-sc-rg`

     f.
 Grant access permission to all pipelines: this checkbox must be selected.

+    g.
+Select `Save`

     ![Provide connection name, Azure Resource Group, Machine Learning Workspace, and then select Save.
 The resource group and machine learning workspace must match the value you provided in the YAML file.](media/sc-server-connection-rg.png 'Add an Azure Resource Manager service')